giastantino/FolioProject/README.md

 # Portfolio Project

-**Project's task** is to create a small and naive contract recommendation system.
-It should help bank employees in proposing offers to new clients.
+**Project's task** is to create a small contract recommendation system.
+It should help bank's employees in proposing offers to new clients.

-To accomplish this task I separated this process into smaller parts:
+To accomplish this task, I have broken this process down into smaller parts:

-1. Notebooks:
+1. **Notebooks**:

 ✔️  Clustering bank statistics data into marketing segments